 On 30th September 2020, CL:AIRE (the industry body for the land contamination & remediation sector) published new professional guidance for “Comparing Soil Contamination Data with a Critical Concentration“.
-The 46-page document advises how to use statistics when assessing land contamination and whether it is safe for development.
+The 46-page document advises how to use statistics when assessing land contamination and deciding whether it is safe for development.
 I was the lead author of the guidance and I spent 4 years working with CL:AIRE’s steering committee on what the guidance should cover.
-The 4 years were bookended by two statements published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 and in writing this guidance I felt was I an ambassador for turning those statements into something that could used by non-statisticians to make real life decisions that have an impact on us all.
+The 4 years were bookended by statement & editorial published by the ASA (American Statistical Association) on the use & misuse of P-Values in 2016 & 2019 respectively and in writing this guidance I felt was I an ambassador for turning those into something that could used by non-statisticians to make real life decisions that have an impact on us all.

-Click here to download the full guidance document.
+Click here to download the full CL:AIRE guidance document as a PDF.

-- My presentation to the SILC conference on 8th March 2020 with the subtitle “What’s changed in the guidance and why“
+- Presentation to the SILC conference on 8th March 2020 with the subtitle “What’s changed in the guidance and why“

-- My presentation to the SOBRA virtual conference on 2nd December 2020.
-Clicking on the link takes you to the whole conference and I am the first speaker about 10 mins in.
-The talk lasts about 40 mins.
+- Presentation to the SOBRA virtual conference on 2nd December 2020.
+The link takes you to the whole conference and I am the first speaker about 10 mins in.
+My talk lasts about 40 mins.
 My thanks to the Society of Brownfield Risk Assessment and the other presenters for allowing me to share this link.

-- My presentation to the SCLF AGM on 1oth December 2020 – This was a longer presentation than what I presented to SOBRA.
+- Presentation to the SCLF AGM on 1oth December 2020 – This is a longer presentation than what was presented to SOBRA and starts 2m30s in.
 My thanks to the Scottish Contaminated Land Forum for allowing me to share this Youtube link.
-The presentation starts 2m30s in.

 My approach to writing the new guidance